DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GridAdaptabilityOverview/description.md

 **DataGrid** automatically adapts its layout to screens of different widths.
-Use buttons in the top right corner to switch between the mobile and tablet screens.
-If columns do not fit the chosen screen type, the widget hides them one by one from right to left.
+In this demo, you can switch between horizontal and vertical screen orientations.
+If columns do not fit the chosen orientation, the widget hides them one by one, starting with the rightmost column.
+Information from the hidden columns is still available in adaptive detail rows.

 To enable this behavior in your application, set the [columnHidingEnabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnHidingEnabled) option to **true**.